SGNL-ai/adapter-template/README.md

 ### What is an adapter?

-The adapter is a gRPC server which has two main responsibilities:
+An adapter is a gRPC server which has two main responsibilities:

 1. Making requests to a System of Record (SoR) to retrieve data.
 2. Transforming the response from the SoR into a format that can be consumed by the SGNL ingestion service.

-The adapter server is **stateless**.
+An adapter server is **stateless**.
 It simply acts as a proxy to send requests to SoRs and parse the responses.
-The adapter uses SGNL's [adapter-framework](https://github.com/SGNL-ai/adapter-framework) under the hood.
+An adapter uses SGNL's [adapter-framework](https://github.com/SGNL-ai/adapter-framework) under the hood.

 Requests to the adapter server invoke the `GetPage` method.

 ### Adapter Authentication

-The adapter server authenticates incoming gRPC requests via the `token` metadata key.
+An adapter server authenticates incoming gRPC requests via the `token` metadata key.
 The value of this key must match one of the tokens in the `ADAPTER_TOKENS` file that you define.
 The `ADAPTER_TOKENS` file is a JSON array of strings, where each string is a token.

 For example, an `ADAPTER_TOKENS` file may look like: